 If the check is for a student account, put the student's UIN on the front of the check.

-Examine an unexpired University or state-issued photo ID of the checking account owner.
+Examine an unexpired system or state-issued photo ID of the checking account owner.

 Initial the check to confirm a photo ID was presented and that you have verified the accuracy of the information on the check.

-Do not accept checks from anyone on the Returned Check List available, upon request, from USFSCO.

-Stamp the back of the check with your unit's approved "for deposit only" endorsement stamp.
+Stamp the back of the check with your unit's approved "for deposit only" endorsement stamp, which includes the unit name and C-FOAPAL

 Complete a control log entry for the check that includes the date, check number, payor name, and amount.
-Retain a control log for all checks received.
+Retain a control log in your unit files for all checks received.

 Prepare and submit appropriate Report of Cash Sales, Money Received, or online Department Deposit form.
-Deposit whenever you have collected $200, or at least once a week.
+Deposit with University Bursar Cashier Operations whenever you have collected $200, or at least once a week.

 Units with sponsored projects may need to retain photocopies of checks for accountability purposes unique to their project.